ni/measurement-plugin-labview/docs/README.md

 ## Introduction

 The MeasurementLink Support for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
-Additionally, `ni-measurement-framework` allows users to interact with measurement services with LabVIEW UI in InstrumentStudio.
+MeasurementLink allows users to interact with measurement services with a LabVIEW UI in InstrumentStudio.

 ---